 (Offered each quarter, 1 credit.
 First-year Ph.D. students are graded on a P/F basis.
 Second-year and later students receive a letter grade.)

-A forum for the presentation, discussion and critique of current accounting research papers where accounting faculty, Ph.D. students and outside speakers present working papers on current research topics.
+A forum for the presentation, discussion and critique of current accounting research papers where accounting faculty, PhD students and outside speakers present working papers on current research topics.
 Students are expected to actively participate in the discussion and critique of the papers presented.
-In weeks when accounting workshops/seminars are scheduled, accounting Ph.D. students will meet as a group with a member of the accounting faculty before the seminar to discuss the paper.
+In weeks when accounting workshops/seminars are scheduled, accounting PhD students will meet as a group with a member of the accounting faculty before the seminar to discuss the paper.
 Since such meetings are designed to facilitate students' active participation in the seminars, students are required to circulate a brief set of comments to the other class participants in advance of the meeting.
-Grading will be based on the quality of students' contributions to the preseminar meetings as well as their contributions and participation in the actual workshops.
-An additional requirement for first-year students is that each must replicate and update an existing paper and present the results in the Winter or Spring Quarter in ACC 501 or AEC 501.
-The paper to be replicated and updated, as well as the completed project, must be approved by two accounting faculty members.
+Grading will be based on the quality of students' contributions to the pre-seminar meetings as well as their contributions and participation in the actual workshops.